Cmarschik/udemy_postgis_qgis/readme.md

 - PostGIS Extension

 ### Why isn't this code working if I try to run it?
 Well, the code must not be copied and pasted.
 First and foremost, PostgreSQL user info will not match up exactly with yours.
+Not only that, if only spatial data ends up being worked on, it likely will be posted as binary... which is of course not super useful.
+Were that to be the case, this repository would simply act as a bookmark in my computer science journey.